Luna 9: Surface operations

 Approximately 250 seconds after landing in the Oceanus Procellarum, four petals that covered the top half of the spacecraft opened outward for increased stability.
 Seven hours after (to allow for the Sun to climb to 7° elevation) the probe began sending the first of nine images (including five panoramas) of the surface of the Moon.
-Seven radio sessions with a total of 8 hours and 5 minutes were transmitted, as well as three series of TV pictures.
+Seven radio sessions with a total of 8 hours and 5 minutes were transmitted, as well as a series of three TV pictures.
 After assembly the photographs gave a panoramic view of the immediate lunar surface, comprising views of nearby rocks and of the horizon, 1.4 km away.

 The pictures from Luna 9 were not released immediately by the Soviet authorities, but scientists at Jodrell Bank Observatory in England, which was monitoring the craft, noticed that the signal format used was identical to the internationally agreed Radiofax system used by newspapers for transmitting pictures.
 The Daily Express rushed a suitable receiver to the Observatory and the pictures from Luna 9 were decoded and published worldwide.
 The BBC speculated that the spacecraft's designers deliberately fitted the probe with equipment conforming to the standard, to enable reception of the pictures by Jodrell Bank Observatory.

 The radiation detector, the only dedicated scientific instrument on board, measured dosage of 30 millirads (0.3 milligrays) per day.
 The mission also determined that a spacecraft would not sink into the lunar dust; that the ground could support a lander.
 The last contact with the spacecraft was at 22:55 GMT on 6 February 1966.

+Models and displays

+Detailed Luna 9 models are on display at the Memorial Museum of Cosmonautics, Tsiolkovsky State Museum of the History of Cosmonautics, Museum of Cosmonautics and Rocket Technology, Museum of Air and Space Paris and other locations.

+Stamps

+The successful Luna 9 landing was commemorated on stamps.